Learn How To Setup DocuSign Account Settings 7-Step Best Practice Guide [VIDEO TUTORIAL]

-- Make sure that the box “Attach documents to completion email” is checked so that DocuSign will automatically email all recipients a PDF copy of all agreements once finalised.
+- Make sure that the box “Attach documents to completion email” is checked so that DocuSign will automatically email all recipients a PDF copy of all agreements once finalized.

 By default, DocuSign will email you for anything that happens on the account or an envelope you sent.
 Untick any event you don’t want to be notified about.

-Note: Users can override their own Email Preferences in their My Preferences page
+Note: Users can override their own Email Preferences on their My Preferences page.

 6. Reminders and Expiration